WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 5. What is the difference between Shadow DOM and Virtual DOM ?

 - Shadow DOM refers to a feature of web browsers that allows developers to create a separate DOM tree, called a shadow tree, that is attached to a specific element and is hidden from the main document.
 Virtual DOM is concept used in React to optimize the performance of updates to the user interface, whereas shadow DOM is feature of web browsers that allows for scoping of CSS and JavaScript within a specific element.

+## 6. What are the differences between Real DOM and Virtual DOM ?

+- Real DOM is the actual tree-like structure of a web page, which can be manipulated directly to change the layout or content of the page.
+Virtual DOM is a lightweight in-memory representation of the actual DOM, which is used to optimize the performance of updates to the user interface.